joseah/JsToMarkdown/README.md

 `JStoMarkdown.py` receives two mandatory parameters:

 - `.js` script (This script should include between comments all markdown notes, see `functions.js`.
-Code does not have to be commmented)
+Code does not have to be commented)
 - output format (html)

-And optional paramenters:
+And optional parameters:

 - css